 - Strong, Durable, and Long-Lasting

-Linen is one of the strongest materials used in bedding products.
+Linen is one of the strongest materials used in modern bedding.
 It is twice as strong cotton and will last you several decades in excellent condition, even with regular use.
 Keep in mind, however, that this strength can only be maintained with proper care!

 It doesn’t take much: